prettyyellowdog/community_store_square/README.md

 ## Contributors
 Thanks both Mirko (bulli1979) and Christian (guedeWebGate) for their help in developing this add-on.
-Also I would like to thank Ryan (Mesuva) for the input and review.
+Also, I would like to thank Ryan (Mesuva) for the review.
-Thanks guys your input got me into the right direction.
+Thanks guys for your input and guidance!